Bhoopesh123/postgres-grafana/README.md

     INSERT INTO hello_world (region, country, year, production, consumption) VALUES ('America', 'USA', 1998, 2014, 12897);

+    kubectl get svc
+    kubectl edit svc/postgresql-dev

+Change the Service to Load Balancer so that it can be accessed from Grafana

 # 3. Install Prometheus Postgres Exporter